janzheng/novelmonkey/notes.md

 ## Todo

+- add a background color to wordcounter and renderer menu, hard to see esp. in dark mode
+- hovering mouse over renderer should show menu, even under focus
 - airtable Q&A box? maybe just email for now
 - scroll smooth doesn't work for a lot of browsers, maybe still need scrollto
 - dynamic icons based on current mood color